rfinnie/iana-tracker/README.md

 ## Methodology

+Once per week, the repository at [rsync://rsync.iana.org/assignments](rsync://rsync.iana.org/assignments) is synced and committed.
+Note that this rsync module contains original .xml and .txt files, but not .csv files as found on the web site.
+(According to an IANA representative, the .csv files on the web site are generated later in their process.)

+Prior to 2024-02-14, the data was collected by scraping www.iana.org directly.
-To avoid overloading www.iana.org with crawls (and, incidentally, annoying the IANA), a collector script is run every 5 minutes which tries a random sampling of the document database.
+A collector script was run every 5 minutes which tried a random sampling of the document database.
-The sampling is chosen so that each file should be checked weekly on average.
+The sampling was chosen so that each file should have been checked weekly on average.
-Recently modified documents receive higher priority, and similar documents are checked when an update is detected (for example, if a .txt update is detected, its corresponding .csv and .xml versions are fetched).
+Recently modified documents received higher priority, and similar documents were checked when an update was detected (for example, if a .txt update was detected, its corresponding .csv and .xml versions were fetched).

-The crawl script only checks known existing files.
+The crawl script only checked known existing files, and full re-crawls were done every few years.
-In the future, full crawls may be scheduled every few months to look for new documents.

 ## History